Defined Contribution Plan

 Accounting for a defined contribution plan

-Accounting for defined contribution plan is straight forward.
-The employer records pension expense equal to the contributions which it is required to make to the plan in accordance with the fund characteristics.
-The pension plan has no further accounting complications for the employer because the contributions are managed by a trust representing the employees and the employer shares no gain or loss on those funds.
+After an employer has made contributions, the pension plan has no further accounting implications for the employer because the contributions are managed by a trust representing the employees and the employer shares no gain or loss that may arise.

-In case of DCP plan, any future increase in salary level, decrease in mortality rate, increase in expected inflation and expected return and prevailing market return, etc. has no impact on the company's expense and liability related to the plan even though these factors would ultimately impact the amount paid to the employees.
+In case of DCP plan, any future increase in salary level, decrease in mortality rate, increase in expected inflation and expected return and prevailing market return, etc. will have no impact on the company's expense and liability related to the plan even though these factors would ultimately impact the amount paid to the employees.